heslabs/linux-soc-haps/README.md

   *
 By following these steps and leveraging the resources and methodologies provided by Arm Education, you can effectively build and verify a custom SoC for teaching and research purposes.

-## SoC Research Platform
-Building the SoC research platform for teaching and research to  use case
-* Design and verify your custom SoC on hyper-scale FPGA cloud
-* Create Linux-capable SoC with custom hardware accelerators
-* Agile design and verification platform for SoC architecture exploration
-* Leverage the HW&SW reference design from Arm Corstone compute subsystem
-* Enable innovation from concept to silicon based on pre-verified SoC platform

 ---
 ## Arm Corstone Subsystem